ernesteNtezirizaza/ernestentezirizaza/README.md

 My personal strengths include discipline, creativity, determination, dedication, patience and enthusiasm.

-I want to be super genious software developer who break down big problem into sub-problems in order to solve it easier.
+I want to be super genius software developer who breaks down big problem into sub-problems in order to solve it easier.